 There are so many fun things to do with friends in Swope Park .
 Play a round of golf or tennis, pack a wicker basket for a picnic lunch, dive into the pool, take a hike on foot or by bike, play disc golf, or go boating, ice skating and fishing in or on the lagoon.
 In summer months, folks flock to the Starlight Theatre for concerts, children's theater and Broadway musicals under the stars.

 Within the park grounds is the Kansas City Zoo , where the resident animals include chimpanzees, gorillas, kangaroos, sea lions, meerkats, zebras, gazelles and hippos.
-One of the newest arrivals is Berlin, a female polar bear who has a 144,000-gallon swimming pool all to herself.
+The two polar bear residents, Berlin and Nuniq, have a 144,000-gallon swimming pool all to themselves.
 Rare animals like New Guinea singing dogs, Sumatran tigers and Bornean orangutans live at the Tiger Trail exhibit.
 Kids can take a spin on endangered species like antelope and koalas on the carousel, or ride a real camel.
 Glide 35 feet above cheetahs, giraffes, lions and rhinoceroses on the African Sky Safari.

 The more than 40 rides at Worlds of Fun include six world-class roller coasters, including two old-fashioned wooden coasters.
 Among the adventurous things to do are thrill rides that include the Zulu a wheel-shaped ride that will turn you upside down and sideways, and the Detonator, which takes you up a 200-foot tower and reaches a speed of 45 mph.
 At Camp Snoopy younger kids can ride bumper cars, a train, boats, rockets and Snoopy's red biplane.
 The Kite-Eating Tree will whisk them up 20 feet before gently descending, or they can jump into a hot-air balloon and embark on the Flying Ace Balloon Race.